 The reporting is sophisticated.
 The data is unreliable.

-After 150+ client engagements and 95%+ client retention, we've refined an approach that addresses the true causes of CRM failure.
-We call it the People-Process-Technology Framework—and the order is intentional.
+After 150+ client engagements and 95%+ client retention, Vantage Point has refined an approach that addresses the true causes of CRM failure.
+It's called the People-Process-Technology Framework—and the order is intentional.

 Framework Principle: Technology exists to serve people.
 If people don't adopt the technology, the investment is wasted.
 Therefore, people considerations must come first.